ChristianNguyendinh/umd-course-search/README.md

 Scrape scripts for gathering data work, but need to be cleaned up.

 ### TODO:
-- linter
-- logger
+- logger - we can leave debugs in, but have it configed by level
-- actual frontend - maybe leave that for another project? - integrate in CS registration?
+- actual frontend - maybe leave that for another project? - i like this idea - move front end to new repo along with CS reg front end
-- autofill buildings
 - deploy MVP
 - clean up old scrape scripts (i dislike my past self)
+- autofill buildings (front end repo)
 - research proxyquire workarounds for route tests
 - code coverage - issues with istanbul + ts + module-alias
     - see app-module-path?